aci-ref/facilitation_leading_practices/activities/05-assistance.md

 have other ACI staff prepared to assist should office hours become too busy for a sole person.
-As office hours are otherwise very similar to scheduled meetings in that they are usually executed in a face-to-face manner, the best practices of assisting an individual researcher are the same for both, while acknowledging the potential need for juggling more than one researcher’s concerns at the same time during office hours.
+As office hours are otherwise very similar to scheduled meetings in that they are usually executed in a face-to-face manner, the leading practices of assisting an individual researcher are the same for both, while acknowledging the potential need for juggling more than one researcher’s concerns at the same time during office hours.